Homeschool History with US President Nomenclature Cards

 A popular Montessori material for learning new words, definitions, and even historical figures is the nomenclature card, also called the 3-part card.
 Nomenclature cards are a simple way to make learning new information fun.
 ShillerLearning created a complete set of US President Nomenclature Cards to add to your homeschool history or language arts lessons.

 Nomenclature cards are cards with a picture and a word or phrase underneath the picture.
 They’re used to help with reading, language development, vocabulary, object identification, matching, and yes, learning about historical figures.
 The cards are often printed on full sheets of cardstock, then cut apart.
-With budget, ease, and convenience in mind, this set is designed to be printed on unruled 3"x5" cards.
+With budget, ease, and convenience in mind, this set is designed to be printed individually on unruled 3"x5" cards.
 The only cutting you will need to do is between the picture and label cards!
 Download your set today to start or build your collection.
-For a limited time, you can get the entire set FREE with promo code PRES21 at checkout. (exp.
-2/28/21)

 How do you use nomenclature cards?

 Nomenclature cards are introduced using the three-period-lesson.
 There are two cards for each president.
 The control card (or whole picture card) is the card without a line between the picture (in this case presidential portrait) and label (name of the president).